 Tools need to alert teams to coverage and discussion around competitors and sift out what’s irrelevant.
-It’s vital to see if the coverage is positive, negative or neutral too and to map and track the conversations and reactions around it such as on social media – requiring a tool with sentiment analysis.
+It’s vital to see if the coverage is positive, negative, or neutral, and to map and track the conversations and reactions around it such as on social media – requiring a tool with sentiment analysis.

-Being aware of who is winning PR awards helps you understand what you’re up against, but close analysis of the real outcomes and achievements of successful campaigns will provide more valuable information.
-A great PR campaign isn’t necessarily just one that is innovative and attention grabbing – it’s one that leads to real tangible results for the organization represented.
-Looking beyond headlines and seeing the prominent topics and sentiment of award-winning campaigns can help you understand why a competitor is so successful in a certain area.
+Being aware of who is winning PR awards helps you understand what you’re up against, but a close analysis of the real outcomes and achievements of successful campaigns will provide more valuable information.
+A great PR campaign isn’t necessarily just one that is innovative and attention-grabbing – it’s one that leads to real tangible results for the organization represented.
+Looking beyond headlines and seeing the prominent topics and sentiments of award-winning campaigns can help you understand why a competitor is so successful in a certain area.

 Effective competitor analysis with a media monitoring tool means:

-Artificial Intelligence (AI) is revolutionising PR by enabling quicker and simpler searching that provides more relevant results.
-‘Apple’ the brand can be quickly distinguished from ‘apple’ the fruit without the need for time consuming construction of Boolean search strings to disregard irrelevant results.
-Without the right information at hand, PR teams will find it difficult to fully analyse their competitor’s communications activity.
+Artificial Intelligence (AI) is revolutionizing PR by enabling quicker and simpler searching that provides more relevant results.
+‘Apple’ the brand can be quickly distinguished from ‘apple’ the fruit without the need for time-consuming construction of Boolean search strings to disregard irrelevant results.
+Without the right information at hand, PR teams will find it difficult to fully analyze their competitor’s communications activity.

 |Competitor analysis tools||Pros||Cons|

 Shows no sentiment differentiation.
-Volume of coverage is only one aspect of analysis of how well competitor PR work is doing.
+The volume of coverage is only one aspect of the analysis of how well competitor PR work is doing.